Skip to main content

 By default, the contingent leave balance is hidden and unusable (i.e. an employee cannot use this balance to apply for leave)—it is only used for termination payments under certain circumstances.

 Note: Employees might accrue slightly more contingent leave than what's available after 10 years of continuous service due to marginal rounding issues.
 This issue is due to how we calculate weekly leave accrual.
 For example, a full-time employee working 38 hours per week is entitled to 329.3333 hours (8 2/3 weeks) of long service leave after 10 years of continuous service.
 However, the sum of each weekly contingent accrual can add up to 329.85 +/- 0.0122 hours, depending on the number of weekdays and leap years within the 10-year accrual period.
-Once an employee hits 10 years of continuous, the correct balance will apply.
+Once an employee hits 10 years of continuous service, the correct balance will apply.

-How Do We Calculate Long Service Leave?
+How Does Tanda Calculate Long Service Leave?

 Long service leave is calculated based on the time an employee has worked over their employment.
 For full-time employees, we calculate this based on their pay conditions, which can be found by navigating to an employee's profile and selecting Pay Conditions.

+We use timesheets for part-time and casual employees.
 If an employee has worked a mix of full-time and part-time hours over their tenure, we look for timesheets that reflect these hours.

 Did this answer your question?